Chrisjuunor/junketeer2.0/readme.md

 ## Contributing

 Please, do feel free if you feel the need to add to this project to do so.
-I'd appreciate you input a lot.
+I'd appreciate your input a lot.
 Just ensure you follow the following steps to ensure there's no ensuing chaos:

 1. Fork the repository
 2. Create a new branch